- Expand all

-- 60% of requirements met by imports
+- 60% of defence related requirements are met by imports which offers a huge opportunity for import substitution.

 REASONS TO INVEST